The Hilton--Zhao Conjecture is True for Graphs with Maximum Degree 4: Introduction and Proof Outline

-The \emph{core} of a graph $G$, denoted $G_\Delta$, is the subgraph of $G$ induced by $\Delta$-vertices.
-VAL implies that if $G$ is class 2, then $G_\Delta$ must contain cycles (this was also proved independently by Fournier~\cite{fournier}).
+The \Emph{core} of a graph $G$, denoted $G_\Delta$, is the subgraph of $G$ induced by $\Delta$-vertices.
+VAL shows that if $G$ is class 2, then $G_\Delta$ must contain cycles (this was also proved by Fournier~\cite{fournier}).
 So a natural question is which class 2 graphs have a core consisting of disjoint cycles.
-Hilton and Zhao \cite{HZ96} conjectured exactly when this can happen.
-Let $P^*$ denote the Peterson graph with one vertex deleted.
+Hilton and Zhao \cite{HZ96} conjectured exactly when this happens.
+Let $P^*$ denote the Petersen graph with a vertex deleted.

 \tikzstyle{majorStyle}=[shape = circle, minimum size = 6pt, inner sep = 2.2pt, draw] \tikzstyle{major}=[shape = circle, minimum size = 6pt, inner sep = 2.2pt, draw] \tikzstyle{minorStyle}=[shape = rectangle, minimum size = 6pt, inner sep = 2.2pt, draw] \tikzstyle{minor}=[shape = rectangle, minimum size = 6pt, inner sep = 2.2pt, draw] \tikzstyle{labeledStyle}=[shape = rectangle, minimum size = 6pt, inner sep = 2.2pt, draw] \tikzstyle{VertexStyle} = [] \tikzstyle{EdgeStyle} = []